openshift/training/12-PHP-Application-Example-With-Storage.md

     http://demo-php-upload.cloudapps.example.com/uploaded

-You should see a directory index of all of the uploaded files.
+You should see a directory index of all of the uploaded files and be able to access your file.
+Neat!